kubesphere/website/content/en/docs/project-user-guide/storage/volumes.md

    {{</ notice >}}

-4. On the **Volume Settings** page, select a method to create a volume.
+4. On the **Storage Settings** page, select a method to create a volume.

-   - **Create a Volume from Storage Class**.
+   - **From Storage Class**.
 You can configure storage classes both [before](../../../installing-on-linux/persistent-storage-configurations/understand-persistent-storage/) and [after](../../../cluster-administration/persistent-volume-and-storage-class/) the installation of KubeSphere.

-   - **Create a Volume from Volume Snapshot**.
+   - **From Volume Snapshot**.
 To use a snapshot to create a volume, you must create a volume snapshot first.

-   Select **Create a Volume from Storage Class** in this example.
+   Select **From Storage Class** in this example.
 For more information about how to create a volume by snapshot, see [Volume Snapshots](../volume-snapshots/).

 5. Select a storage class from the drop-down list.
 This tutorial uses `csi-standard`, a standard storage class provided by QingCloud Platform.
 You can select your own storage class.